CultureEventsNaturePublic Holidays

 Trending

-Nowruz is the first day of the Iranian solar year, corresponding to the first of Farvardin month, marking the celebration of the Iranian New Year and is one of the oldest surviving festivals from ancient Iran.
+Nowruz, or Norooz, is the first day of the Iranian solar year, celebrated on Farvardin 1.
+It marks the start of the Iranian New Year and is one of the oldest festivals from ancient Iran.

 It has its roots in ancient Iran, and people across vast regions of Asia and other parts of the world celebrate it.
 Nowruz takes place during the vernal equinox, marking the start of the spring season.

-Table below shows what time it will be in various cities around the world at the exact moment when Nowruz, the Iranian New Year, starts in Tehran on March 20, 2024.
+Table below shows what time it will be in various cities around the world at the exact moment when Nowruz, the Iranian New Year or Norooz, starts in Tehran on Friday, March 21, 2025.

 CityCountryLocal Time